-We've narrowed down the many qualities of an OCXO to just 2 of the most important features to look for when making your next consideration.
-We'll also cover how these qualities will impact your device’s performance.
-No need to thank us. :)
+We want to make sure you find the very best quality OCXO with the highest standards for your specific needs, so we've narrowed down the many qualities of an OCXO to just the two most important features to look for.
+In this blog, we'll also cover how these qualities will impact your device’s performance.

-The 2 Most Important Qualities of an OCXO Oscillator:
+The 2 Most Important Qualities of an OCXO

 1. High Stability

-Some of the factors that influence the Q factor, and consequently the stability of the oscillator include:
+Some of the factors that influence the Q factor, and consequently the stability of the oscillator, include:

-- The geometry of the crystal, which refers to the way it is cut and the number of surfaces that it possesses.
+- The geometry of the crystal, which refers to the way it is cut and the number of surfaces it possesses.

 - The purity of the metal and any defects that might have been created deliberately in its composition to improve conductivity.